• Skip to primary navigation

 Ingredient Notes

-• Greek Yogurt—full-fat Greek yogurt adds softness and moisture.
+• Greek Yogurt—Full-fat Greek yogurt adds tenderness and moisture.

-• Vanilla—almond extract is a nice in place of vanilla.
+• Vanilla—Almond extract is excellent in place of vanilla.

-• Blackberry Glaze—this homemade vanilla frosting is great in place of the glaze.
+• Blackberry Glaze—This homemade vanilla frosting is a nice alternative to glaze.
 Add blackberry juice for color if you like.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-STEP 1—grind the tea leaves with 1 tablespoon of the sugar from the ingredients.
-A mortar and pestle works great to make a fine powder.
+STEP 1—Grind the tea leaves with 1 tablespoon of sugar from the ingredients.
+A mortar and pestle work great to make a fine powder.

-STEP 2—add the tea sugar, plus the remaining sugar, Greek yogurt, milk, oil, egg, and vanilla to a large mixing bowl.
+STEP 2—Add the Earl Grey sugar, plus the remaining sugar, Greek yogurt, milk, oil, egg, and vanilla to a large mixing bowl.

-STEP 7—working quickly, spoon all of the blackberry glaze on the middle of the cooled Earl Grey yogurt cake.
+STEP 7—Working quickly, spoon all of the blackberry glaze on the cooled cake.

 1. This cake bakes at a lower temperature to help prevent a domed top.